danmbrown/city-of-whispers/Playbooks/Skyline.md

 ## Ties & Secrets
 Pick two people with whom you have a Tie.
 For each, pick what you know about them from the [[Lists#Area of Insight]]
-- Derrin, your sibling
+- Derrin, your sibling who's famous throughout the city
-- Balti, a colleague
+- Balti, a fixer you once employed, but never again
 - Drugh, a dealer at a gambling den
-- Ozhyr, a messenger
+- Ozhyr, a messenger you use, sometimes employed by rivals
-- Ivedro, a mentor
+- Ivedro, a stranger who got you out of a jam

 ## Recuperation
 - You may always clear 1 Heat when you lay low for a day.
 Ask the Magistrate what you missed.